P1sec/pycrate/README.md

 Other contributions
 -------------------

-In case you do not feel like a developer, you can still contribute in many ways:
+In case you do not want to deep dive in the code, you can still contribute in many ways:
 * highlighting specific issues in the inner-working of the library, and opening an issue with concrete debugging information
 * writing new test cases for more coverage (have a look at the *test/* directory)